 Where we stayed in Zihuatanejo

-The accommodation had a major part to play for us extending our stay.
-Hotel Aura del Mar is located on Madera Beach with private access and had a good size swimming pool.
+This accommodation had a major part to play in us extending our stay.
+Hotel Aura del Mar is located on Madera Beach with a private access and had a good size swimming pool.
 Our room came with a spa and a large balcony that overlooked the pool and the beach.

-Wander Paseo del Pescador and visit the daily fish market
+Wander Paseo del Pescador (Fisherman’s path) and visit the daily fish market

 Visit Playa Las Gatas (Cat Beach)

-The small port is used for the local fishermen and ferry boats that take you across the bay to Playa Las Gatas (Cat Beach) for MXN 50 (USD2.70) each way.
+The small port is used for the local fishermen and ferry boats that take you across the bay to Playa Las Gatas (Cat Beach) for MXN 80 (USD4.00) round trip.